AndrewMonteith/UFL/ProjectPlan.md

   * Simplify/Rewrite -> Transformation Passes
     * Could be used for our domain but would require changing our current datstructure to match their macro system

-## Solution 4-7 Pages
+## Solution

 * How I used Julia's type System
   * Using Abstract Types and multidispatch to generalise type behaviour
   * Traits as a maintainble way to describe behaviour on types, can add complexity for describing multiple
+  * Trees need be homogenous types else we get a combinator type explosion

 * Julia Metaprogramming reducing boilerplate compared to pythons decorators
 * Not including .T syntax because can't dispatch off data dependent types
 * Design choices for hashing (eager vs lazy)
   * Added complexity by doing eager (Having to use @sig macro)
 * Tree Traversal
+  * Treating trees a DAGs to avoid blowup in size

-## Results 2-3 Pages
+## Results

-**Which ones should I include**:
+* Discuss how we create input instances to benchmark on
+  * Number of nodes in the tree.
+  * Number of types in the tree (Which is an indirect measure of number of dispatches)

+* Define and Benchmark
-* Hasing Benchmarks
+  * Hashing Benchmark
   * Tree Construction
-* Tree Traversal Benchmarks
+  * Tree Traversal
-  * Would I need define this pass here?
-* Differentiation Benchmarks
-  * Would I need define this pass here or earlier?
-* Algebraic Lowering Benchmarks
+  * Algebraic Lowering
-* **Is this the right place to introduce the example form**
+  * Differentiation
-* Example Form Benchmarks
+  * Example Form Benchmark
+    * Introduce example form here

-## Evaluation 1-2 Pages
+## Evaluation

 * Why is this a bloody separate section?
 * Maintability results
   * Small API surface due to traits
   * Reducer boilerplate because of metaprogramming means we can easily change general behaviour of type tree
-  * **Any other easy points**
+  * Discuss how effective the benchmarking is
+    * How input instances reflect true forms
+    * Whether results show only great gain for obnoxiously large forms

-## Conclusion <= 1 Page
+## Conclusion

 Julia is faster
 Julia is less verbose